-- (a) Except where faculty rules stipulate additional requirements, a qualification is awarded with distinction if a student meets the following requirements: - (i) obtained a weighted average of at least 75 percent (not rounded to the next integer), based on the minimum number of modules prescribed for the qualification in question; and - (ii) completed the qualification in the minimum period, and - (iii) did not fail any module or take an additional examination, except for the purpose of improving a final mark. - (b) With the approval of the dean, in consultation with the Registrar, the restriction regarding the minimum period can be revoked on the basis of written justification of the circumstances, provided that such approval be obtained before the qualification is awarded at a diploma ceremony. - (c) Where exemption from or recognition of a module(s) from a previously incomplete qualification is granted, every year in which the module(s) in question was passed, is deemed to be an additional residential year in respect of the new qualification. - (d) Exemptions or recognitions from a completed qualification(s) are taken as additional residential years in respect of the new, completed qualification. - (e) Where a module has been repeated in an additional examination to improve the final mark, the highest final mark that has been obtained in the module is used for applying the rule in connection with a pass with distinction. - (f) Where exemption from or recognition of an occasional module(s) from a previous year is granted, every year in which the module(s) in question was passed, is deemed to be an additional residential year in respect of the new qualification.
+- (a) Except where Faculty Rules stipulate additional requirements, a qualification is awarded with distinction if a student meets the following requirements: - (i) obtained a weighted average of at least 75 percent rounded to the next integer, that is 74,5% to 75%), based on the minimum number of modules prescribed for the qualification in question; and - (ii) completed the qualification in the minimum period, and - (iii) did not fail any module or take an additional examination, except for the purpose of improving a final mark. - (b) With the approval of the dean, in consultation with the Registrar, the restriction regarding the minimum period can be revoked on the basis of written justification of the circumstances, provided that such approval be obtained before the qualification is awarded at a diploma ceremony. - (c) Where exemption from or recognition of a module(s) from a previously incomplete qualification is granted, every year in which the module(s) in question was passed, is deemed to be an additional residential year in respect of the new qualification. - (d) Exemptions or recognitions from a completed qualification(s) are taken as additional residential years in respect of the new, completed qualification.

+Where a module has been repeated in an additional examination to improve the final mark, the highest final mark that has been obtained in the module is used for applying the rule in connection with a pass with distinction.

+- (f) Where exemption from or recognition of an occasional module(s) from a previous year is granted, every year in which the module(s) in question was passed, is deemed to be an additional residential year in respect of the new qualification. - Where a final-year student qualified for a special examination and the mark obtained in the special examination complies with the requirements for a distinction, the mark of the special examination will be taken into account.